-To address the current over-representation of Black children in the youth protection system ACDPN in collaboration in the Batshaw Youth and Family Centres, has developed the “Empowering Parents and Families” program.
-This program is a three-year pilot program and ACDPN is working to maintain its sustainability.
+To address the current over-representation of Black children in the youth protection system ACDPN in collaboration in the Batshaw Youth and Family Centres, developed the “Empowering Parents and Families” program.
+This program was a three-year pilot program and ACDPN is working to maintain its sustainability.

-This short term six-week program is for parents and children aged 6-12 years old in the English- speaking Black community.
-The focus is healthy approaches to communication and discipline.
-Each session consists of weekly workshops for parents and children and covers several topics including stress management, conflict resolution and active listening.
-Parents and children will work on a particular topic separately and then come together to share what they have learned.
-By working together, this presents an extraordinary opportunity to develop strategies and strengthen the family bonds.
-Before each workshop, the families have a meal together, and then reunite to participate in a fun group activity to close the evening.
-If needed, transportation is provided and childcare for pre-school age siblings on-site.
+This short term six-week program was for parents and children aged 6-12 years old in the English- speaking Black community.
+The focus was on healthy approaches to communication and discipline.
+Each session consisted of weekly workshops for parents and children and cover several topics including stress management, conflict resolution and active listening.
+Parents and children worked on a particular topic separately and then came together to share what they learned.
+By working together, this presented an extraordinary opportunity to develop strategies and strengthen the family bonds.
+Before each workshop, the families had a meal together, and then reunited to participate in fun group activities to close the evening.
+When needed, transportation was provided as well as childcare for pre-school age siblings on-site.
 In just 3 years we’ve worked with 84 families and held 15 sessions.

-In addition to providing some important tools and information our main objective is to create a social support network for these families which includes community organizations, public institutions as well as other parents facing the same everyday challenges.
+In addition to providing important tools and information our main objective was to create a social support network for these families which included community organizations and public institutions as well as other parents who were facing the same everyday challenges.

-The Empowering Parents & Families program is part of a more global approach that seeks to foster more active involvement of community organizations and to promote the development of community-institutional partnerships with the public network which allows for the ethnocultural and linguistic adaptation of programs and support services to improve outcomes for children and families.
+The Empowering Parents & Families Program was part of a more global approach that sought to foster more active involvement of community organizations and to promote the development of community-institutional partnerships with the public network which allowed for the ethnocultural and linguistic adaptation of programs and support services to improve outcomes for children and families.